stubeef/Stupy/Templates/Logistic Regression.md

 glass['household'] = glass.glass_type.map({1:0, 2:0, 3:0, 5:1, 6:1, 7:1})
 glass.head()
 ```
-# understanding np.where and transorm variables to 1 or 0
+# understanding np.where and transform variables to 1 or 0
 ```
 import numpy as np
 nums = np.array([5, 15, 8])